Coleman Stewart

-Coleman Stewart (born March 3, 1998) is an American swimmer.
-He is the current world record holder in the short course 100 meter backstroke.
+Coleman Stewart (born March 3, 1998) is a retired American swimmer.
+He is the former world record holder in the short course 100 meter backstroke.
 At the 2019 World University Games, he won a gold medal as part of the 4×100 metre medley relay, swimming backstroke in the prelims heats, and a bronze medal in the 100 meter butterfly.
-He competes in the International Swimming League as part of the Cali Condors.
+He competed in the International Swimming League as part of the Cali Condors.